Best Carb For Ironhead

 A carburetor support bracket is a good idea on any Sportster motor.

 Replace the carb to intake seals if in any doubt.
-They're cheap.
+You can buy them here.

 Pictured below, a cracked intake seal.